Trading Psychology

 The importance of psychology is inversely proportional to the strength of your edge.

-Strong indicators (60–65% edge, non-correlated, well-tested)?
-Psychology drops to maybe 10–15% of the game, because the math works in your favour over any reasonable sample size.
+Strong indicators (60–65% edge, follow the Pros) > Psychology drops to maybe 15-20% of the game, because the math works in your favor over any reasonable sample size.

 I’ve spent the last 17 years building three non-correlated “Better” Trading Indicators specifically to stop being a hostage to my own psychology.
 That’s not because I’m mentally weaker than the next trader.
-It’s because I understood early that the cheapest way to fix bad psychology is to put yourself in trades where the math is overwhelmingly on your side.
+It’s because I understood early that the cheapest way to fix bad psychology is to put yourself in trades where the math is on your side, and not just 50:50.

 Most of the trading-psychology industry has the arrow pointing the wrong way.
 They tell you: fix the mind, then the trades work.
 I’m telling you: fix the trades, and the mind largely fixes itself.